Calheta Taxi

 Medium

-Walk among ancient til trees often shrouded in mist on the Paúl da Serra plateau.
-A surreal landscape unlike anywhere else on Madeira.
+Walk among old til trees that are often covered by mist on the Paúl da Serra plateau.

 Transport: €75 round-trip